Daily Planet: Post-Crisis

 After Lois Lane made a deal with Luthor where, in exchange for him returning the Planet to Perry, she would kill one story of his choosing with no questions asked, Luthor sold the Daily Planet to Perry White for the token sum of one dollar.
 The paper was quickly reinstated, rehiring all of its old staff.
 Sometime later, ownership of the Planet fell into the hands of Bruce Wayne, where it has remained ever since.
 In the Batman: Hush storyline, it is named a subsidiary of Wayne Entertainment.

 During the "Y2K" storyline (involving the city of Metropolis being infused with futuristic technology thanks to a descendant of the villain Brainiac), the Daily Planet building was "upgraded" along with the rest of Metropolis, and a holographic globe replaced the physical one.
 Eventually due to temporal instabilities caused by the B13 Virus, Metropolis and the Daily Planet building, globe and all, were restored to their former states.

 In the current comics and media spinoffs, the Daily Planet is presented as a thoroughly modern news operation, including operating an Internet website much like most large newspapers.
-The Planets reporters also have access to the best modern equipment to aid their work, though Perry White has often been shown as still favoring his manual typewriter.
+The Planets reporters also have access to the best modern equipment to aid their work, though Perry White has often been shown as still favoring a manual typewriter.
 In 2008, it was said that Clark (at least in this era/continuity) uses a typewriter at his desk due to his powers causing minor interference in regular desktop computers.

 During this era, the Planet's major competitors in Metropolis include the tabloid newspaper the Daily Star, WGBS-TV (which also employed Jimmy Olsen and Cat Grant for a time), and Lex Luthor's various media operations.
 A contemporary publication is Newstime Magazine, where Clark Kent worked as the editor for a time.
 The publisher of Newstime is Colin Thornton, who is secretly the demon Satanus, an enemy of Superman.